mariana-stefani/portfolio/README.md

 #### **User Goals:**
 As a user I expect/want/need:
-* To easily find the developer's latest projects with buttons that will redirect me to the live website and to the GitHub repository.
+* To easily find the developer's latest projects with buttons that will redirect me to the live website and the GitHub repository.
 * To easily find the information about the developer’s skills proficiency.
-* To contact the developer in a built in contact form.
+* To contact the developer in a built-in contact form.
 * To with a click of a button to be able to see the developer’s CV on a new tab instead of having to download it.

 #### **User Stories:**